secbeard/krbtgt-reset/README.md

 # krbtgt-reset
 GPO configuration to reset the krbtgt password in a safe way and mitigate golden ticket impact

+This script ensures the KRBTGT password is updated securely and consistently across the domain, while also checking for replication issues and logging relevant events.

 Does not required a user account as the task will be executed with SYSTEM privilege on a domain controller.
-  It is scheduled by GPO and applied to the domain controllers OU
+It is scheduled by GPO and applied to the domain controllers OU, but only the DC with the PDC FSMO role will execute the task.

+Instructions:

 The script file should be stored in a location that is only writeable by domain admins.
 Since the SYSVOL exists for that purpose and it is replicated, we will use this.
 All operation requires domain admins privilege.

-Instructions:

 Copy the file to the NETLOGON folder